ZupIT/horusec-docs/content/en/web/services/migration.md

 There are two ways you can execute this service, see them below:

-1. Manually: Clone the [Horusec-Platform](https://github.com/ZupIT/horusec-platform)project in your machine and run the command below:
+1. Manually: Clone the [**Horusec-Platform**](https://github.com/ZupIT/horusec-platform) project in your machine and run the command below:

 ```bash
 make migrate
 ```

-2. Docker: Clone the [Horusec-Platform](https://github.com/ZupIT/horusec-platform) project in your machine and run the docker image:
+2. Docker: Clone the [**Horusec-Platform**](https://github.com/ZupIT/horusec-platform) project in your machine and run the docker image:

   * Create a volume with all the migration files;
   * Create an environment variable to know which database it should be executed, it can be `platform` or `analytic`;